petershin/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/using-the-asset-publisher-widget/selecting-assets-in-the-asset-publisher-widget.md

 On Liferay 7.2 and below, collections are referred to as [content sets](../../../content-authoring-and-management/collections-and-collection-pages/about-collections-and-collection-pages.md#liferay-dxp-7-2).
 ```

-To select assets to publish in the *Asset Publisher* widget,

 1. Create a [new page](../../creating-pages/adding-pages/adding-a-page-to-a-site.md) or [edit an existing one](../../creating-pages/using-content-pages/adding-elements-to-content-pages.md)

 1. Click *Add* ( ![Add widget icon](../../../images/icon-add-widget.png) ) to open the Fragments and Widgets panel.